 |Rheumatic fever |

 |Congenital (parachute valve, cor triatriatum) |

 |Severe mitral annular calcification with leaflet involvement |

 |IE with large vegetations |

 In rheumatic MS, chronic inflammation leads to diffuse thickening of the valve leaflets with formation of fibrous tissue often with calcific deposits.
 The mitral commissures fuse, the chordae tendineae fuse and shorten, the valvular cusps become rigid, and the pathologic process eventually leads to narrowing at the apex of the funnel-shaped (“fish-mouth”) valve.
 Although the initial insult to the mitral valve is rheumatic, later changes may be exacerbated by a nonspecific process resulting from trauma to the valve due to altered flow patterns.
 Calcification of the stenotic mitral valve immobilizes the leaflets and narrows the orifice further.
 Thrombus formation and arterial embolization may arise from the calcific valve itself, but in patients with atrial fibrillation (AF), thrombi arise more frequently from the dilated left atrium (LA), particularly from within the LA appendage.

 In normal adults, the area of the mitral valve orifice is 4–6 cm2.
-In the presence of significant obstruction, i.e., when the orifice area is reduced to <~2 cm2, blood can flow from the LA to the left ventricle (LV) only if propelled by an abnormally elevated left atrioventricular pressure gradient, the hemodynamic hallmark of MS. When the mitral valve opening is reduced to <1.5 cm2, referred to as ...
+In the presence of significant obstruction, i.e., when the orifice area is reduced to <~2 cm2, blood can flow from the LA to the left ventricle (LV) only if propelled by an abnormally elevated left atrioventricular pressure gradient, the hemodynamic hallmark of MS. When the mitral valve opening is reduced to <1.5 cm2, referred ...